top of page

 Royal Palace

-The royal palace sits distinctively in a large square within the medina.
+The royal palace sits distinctively in a large square within the medina, with a clear Art-Deco and Islamic feel.

 Tannery (المدبغة)

-There is a smaller tannery in Tétouan, but comparatively it is less attractive, less smelly and not as famous.
-Having said that leatherwork is an important craft in Tétouan, with artisans producing high-quality leather goods, including bags, shoes, and belts.
+There is a smaller tannery in Tétouan, but compared to its counterpart in Fez (ⴼⴰⵙ), it is very small, less attractive, less smelly and not as famous.
+Having said that leatherwork has always been an important craft in Tétouan, with artisans producing high-quality leather goods, including bags, shoes, and belts.
 The city’s leather artisans use traditional techniques that have been preserved over centuries, ensuring the continuation of this cultural heritage.
+Perhaps I had been to the Fez (ⴼⴰⵙ) tannery, this one is really quite unimpressive.

 Tetouan tannery